The Academic Center offers many academic support programs, as described below:

-- Learning Skills Program
+- Advanced Learning Skills Program

-- The Learning Skills Program is available to provide assistance to all midshipmen who desire to improve their academic performance by developing or refining their learning skills.
-The Learning Skills Program offers a variety of choices including learning skills courses, reading strategy courses, individual sessions, training workshops, and English as a Second Language (ESL) instruction.
+- The Advanced Learning Skills Program is available to provide assistance to all midshipmen who desire to improve their academic performance by developing or refining their learning skills.
+The Advanced Learning Skills Program offers a variety of choices including learning skills courses, reading strategy courses, individual sessions, training workshops, and English as a Second Language (ESL) instruction.
 Learning Skills assistance is delivered through group classes or individual appointments and is available to all midshipmen, regardless of their academic standing.